opensas/mdn-svelte-tutorial/07-typescript-support/Svelte_typescript_support.md

 ![VS Code type checking in main.ts](./images/04-vscode-type-checking-in-main-ts.png).

 In the `App.svelte` component, the `setupTypeScript.js` script has added the `lang="ts"` attribute to the `script` section.
 Moreover, thanks to type inference, in many cases we won't even need to specify types to get code assistance.
-For example, if you start adding a `ms` property to the call to the `Alert` component, TypeScript will infer from the default value that the `ms` property should be a number:
+For example, if you start adding a `ms` property to the `Alert` component call, TypeScript will infer from the default value that the `ms` property should be a number:

 ![VS Code type inference](./images/05-vscode-type-inference-and-code-assistance.png)